-A drought lasting from 1897 to 1898 lowered the flow of the American River, resulting in the Sacramento Electric Power and Light Company, owners of the Folsom Powerhouse, contracting with the Yuba Power Company to receive power from the partially completed Colgate plant.
+A drought lasting from 1897 to 1898 lowered the flow of the American River, resulting in the Sacramento Electric Power and Light Company, owners of the Folsom Powerhouse, contracting with the Yuba Power Company to receive power from the partially completed Colgate Powerhouse.
 When the plant began operation in 1899, it supplied electricity to local mines in the vicinity of Nevada City, as originally intended, and also sent power to Sacramento, where the energy shortage was in particular impacting the street railway system (Coleman 1952:140; JRP and Caltrans 2000).
-The transmission line from Colgate to Sacramento was constructed over a distance of 61 miles.
-This was just one of 41 total transmission lines that were built to transmit power from Colgate to surrounding counties and the Bay Area (Low 1901).
-Colgate was unusual in that it provided power to multiple transmission lines of varying types and voltages and because it provided power to a wide service area (Hancock 1904:251).
+The transmission line from the Colgate Powerhouse to Sacramento was constructed over a distance of 61 mi.
+This was just one of 41 total transmission lines that were built to transmit power from the Colgate Powerhouse to surrounding counties and the Bay Area (Low 1901).
+The Colgate Powerhouse was unusual in that it provided power to multiple transmission lines of varying types and voltages and because it serviced a wide area (Hancock 1904:251).